List of kings of Babylon: Dynasty IV (Second Isin), 1153–1022 BC

-Dynasty V (2nd Sealand), 1021–1001 BC
+Dynasty V (Second Sealand dynasty), 1021–1001 BC

 Per BKLa, the native name of this dynasty was palû tamti ('dynasty of the Sealand').
 Modern historians call it the second Sealand dynasty in order to distinguish it from Dynasty II.

 Dynasty VI (Bazi), 1000–981 BC

 BKLa refers to this dynasty as palû Bazu ('dynasty of Baz') and the Dynastic Chronicle calls it palû Bīt-Bazi ('dynasty of Bit-Bazi').
 The Bit-Bazi were a clan attested already in the Kassite period.
 It is likely that the dynasty derives its name either from the city of Baz, or from descent from Bazi, the legendary founder of that city.

 Dynasty VII (Elamite), 980–975 BC

 BKLa dynastically separates Mar-biti-apla-usur from other kings with horizontal lines, marking him as belonging to a dynasty of his own.
 The Dynastic Chronicle also groups him by himself, and refers to his dynasty (containing only him) as the palû Elamtu ('dynasty of Elam').